 Because I'm not one to go to the doctor demanding drugs, nor am I one to take antibiotics "just in case", I hung on to them.
 But the day after Mother's Day when things weren't getting better, I decided to go ahead and take them.
 I just had a feeling my doctor was wrong and it wasn't something that would just go away on its own.

 Fast forward almost a month (yes, I'm serious) and several phone calls and doctor appointment, and I wasn't any better.
 In some ways, I was actually worse.
 At that point in time, I had gone through one round of antibiotics, been given a regular inhaler and a steroid inhaler, put on steroids, put on a cough medicine, told I was having an asthma attack (for days, apparently, if that was what was actually going on), puked countless times from coughing so hard, and lots of other fun stuff.
-My doctor, who up until that point in time had insisted I didn't have pneumonia without running any tests, had done no tests whatsoever.
+My doctor, who up until that point in time had insisted I didn't have pneumonia, had done no tests whatsoever.
 She had listened to my lungs and checked my ears and nose and throat, and that was about it.
 Oh, and written or called in prescriptions (although technically an on-call doctor called in a prescription for an inhaler over the weekend one Sunday because of my difficulty breathing and hopes that something like that would help).

 So, my doctor finally ordered a test.
 But it wasn't a simple chest x-ray or lab work or anything like that.
 It was a $850 (my portion, anyway) chest CT.